slint-ui/slint/docs/mcu.md

 # Slint on Microcontrollers (MCU)

-This document explain how to use slint to develop a UI on a MCU.
+This document explain how to use Slint to develop a UI on a MCU.

 ## Install toolchain / hal